 What’s the best selling novel series of the past three decades?

-Which is written at a teenage/young adult level.
+Both are written at a teenage/young adult level.
+6th grade (like this blog post).

-On the list of the 10 best selling business books of the past 30 years, there are three novels.
-I’m not kidding:
+On the list of the 7 best selling business books of the past 30 years, there are three novels:

-In my experience, the best frame to use to get in the mindset of telling a simple and compelling story is to assume you are editing your book so that it is interesting to a curious, smart 12 year old.
+In my experience, the best way to tell simple and compelling stories is to assume you are editing your book so that it is interesting to a curious, smart 12 year old.
+It gets you out of your own head and forces you to be clear.

-If you do that—without being condescending in tone—the book will probably be as clear and direct as you need it to be.
+If you do that—without being condescending—the book will probably be as clear and direct as you need it to be.

 I am telling you to write your ideas in a digestible, direct way such that a smart and interested 12 year old could understand them.

-- Line-by-Line Edit: Go deep into the chapters, paragraphs and sentences to make sure it says exactly what you want.
+- The “Line-by-Line” Edit: Go deep into the chapters, paragraphs and sentences to make sure it says exactly what you want.

 I’ll explain these processes.

 This should be the easiest and simplest editing pass.
-There are three goals to the “make it right” edit.
-You want to ensure that:
+There are three goals to the “make it right” edit:

 This is basically just making sure the book has everything in it so you can actually begin the deep editing.
 All the writing and stories that need to be in, are in, and they are in the right order, and it all makes sense.